UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

-Notes: How much these best practices actually matters might be a bit abstract until you gain personal experience from it, therefore, I want to include a concrete example of how changing visualization method improved an important clinical outcome.
+Notes: How much these best practices actually matters might be a bit abstract until you gain personal experience from it, therefore, I want to include a concrete example of how changing visualization methods improved an important clinical outcome.

 Heart disease is the most common cause of death, yearly killing almost 9